MonoTockyLab/MonoTockyLab.github.io/_posts/2024-06-02-dermatology.md

 3) **The official account was masquerading as a 'funny event account' or 'Yuru-chara mascot', ostensibly to justify its inappropriate content and stance.** However, socially inappropriate actions cannot be justified under such pretenses.

+Thus, these issues are related to management and governance, and the responsibility lies with the president of the Annual Meeting, Professor Kenji Kabashima of Kyoto University, and his management team.

 I believe that most members of the Dermatology Association will attend the conference, temporarily pausing their practices, just as I did 23 years ago.
 Many may need to do so to renew their specialist qualifications.
 I am confident that many members engage earnestly in the academic pursuit of dermatology.
 I hope the conference management team does not disappoint these dedicated professionals.